git-clover/IL.00.K1SL/README.md

 | Triple Z + Cableseal | Doorplug | You need to swap the mainboard first. |
 | Level nuts | (none) | You may sometimes need to adjust the screw length.
 See BOM for extra details. |

-- Measured with only my tape measure for the large areas.
-May not be accurate.
-If you found it inaccurate, tell me it's inaccurate in the comments.
-I want to, have to, and can't wait to hear from you.
-I'll also test this model to get the process faster.

 - Major thanks to Henlor for building the tough foundation for this experiment project.
 Take a look at what he did for the Creality K1.

 - My frame is made out of aluminum 5052, weighing down to 300 g.
 The stock frame measured about 1.5 kg.
 You can reduce it down to (theoretically) 15 % of the original weight.